 The pain often starts slowly.
 It may get worse:

 You may also have weakness in certain muscles.
-Sometimes, you may not notice it until your doctor examines you.
+Sometimes, you may not notice it until your health care provider examines you.
 In other cases, you will notice that you have a hard time lifting your leg or arm, standing on your toes on one side, squeezing tightly with one of your hands, or other problems.
+Your bladder control may be lost.

 The pain, numbness, or weakness often goes away or improves a lot over weeks to months.

-The first treatment for a slipped disk is a short period of rest with medicines for the pain.
+The first treatment for a slipped disk is a short period of rest and taking medicines for the pain.
 This is followed by physical therapy.
 Most people who follow these treatments recover and return to normal activities.
-Some persons will need to have more treatment.
+Some people will need to have more treatment.
 This may include steroid injections or surgery.

 Physical therapy is important for nearly everyone with disk disease.
 Therapists will teach you how to properly lift, dress, walk, and perform other activities.
 They teach you how to strengthen muscles that help support the spine.
 You will also learn how to increase flexibility in your spine and legs.